Options Strategy: The Covered Call

 From the Analyze tab, enter the stock symbol, expand the Option Chain, and analyze the various options expirations and the out-of-the-money call options within the expirations.

-Potential outcome? | Profit/loss looks like: |
+| Potential outcome? | Profit/loss looks like: |

-Stock at or above strike price; short call option is assigned | The strike price minus the stock cost plus the premium collected |
+| Stock above strike price by $0.01 or more; short call option is probably assigned | The strike price minus the stock cost plus the premium collected |

-Stock below strike price; short option is not assigned and expires OTM | The premium collected (not considering any stock gain or loss) |
+| Stock below strike price; short option is most likely not assigned and expires OTM | The premium collected (not considering any stock gain or loss) |

 Offsetting a portion of a stock price's drop.
 A covered call can compensate to some degree if the stock price drops, the short call expires OTM, and the premium received from the short call offsets the long stock's loss.
 But if the stock drops more than the premium received from selling the call option, the covered call strategy begins to lose money.
 In fact, the covered call's maximum possible loss is the price at which the stock was purchased minus the credit(s) from the short calls plus transaction fees.
 The bottom line?
 If the stock price tanks, the short call offers minimal protection.